meilisearch/gatsby-plugin-meilisearch/README.md

 With your running Gatsby app you should have access to the following URLs:

 - `http://localhost:8000/` URL of your web app.
-- `http://localhost:8000/___graphql`: URL to the GrapQL API where you can build graphQL queries on the playground and request them.
+- `http://localhost:8000/___graphql`: URL to the GraphiQL tool where you can build graphQL queries on the playground and request them.

 If you don't have a Gatsby app yet, you can follow [this step-by-step tutorial from Gastby](https://www.gatsbyjs.com/docs/tutorial) in order to create one.